Google Tag:

 • Adware

-The most effective way to protect against malware is to use up-to-date antivirus and antimalware software.
-Using firewalls to restrict access to sensitive systems and data also forms a layer of protection against malware.
+The most effective way to protect against malware is to use up-to-date antivirus and anti-malware software.
+Businesses should also use firewalls to restrict access to sensitive systems and data to form a layer of protection against malware.
 Computer users should also be cautious when clicking on links in emails and downloading email attachments.
 For organizations, getting a cybersecurity expert to carry out a vulnerability assessment on systems and networks can also help identify any vulnerabilities that malware can exploit.

 Ransomware